Arithmetic D-modules on locally noetherian formal schemes: Formal Geometry

-in which $Z$ is an \textit{affine scheme} and $Z_0\to Z$ is a nilpotent immersion, there exists a morphism $Z\to\cX$ (resp. there is at most one morphism, there exists a unique morphism) making the extended diagram commutative.
-When $\cX=\Spf{B}$ and $\cS=\Spf{A}$ are affine $\cX\to\cS$ is formally smooth if and only if $B$ is a formally smooth $A$-algebra.
-The reader may check that most of the elementary properties of formally smooth, formally unramified and formally \'etale morphisms of ordinary schemes (e.g. \cite[IV \S17]{EGA} propositions 17.1.3 and 17.1.4) are also valid in the present context of adic locally noetherian formal schemes.
+in which $Z$ is an \emph{affine scheme} and $Z_0\to Z$ is a nilpotent closed immersion, there exists a morphism $Z\to\cX$ (resp. there is at most one morphism, there exists a unique morphism) making the extended diagram commutative. \end{defn}

+When $\cX=\Spf{B}$ and $\cS=\Spf{A}$ are affine $\cX\to\cS$ is formally smooth if and only if $B$ is a formally smooth $A$-algebra in the sense of \cite[IV, 14.3.1]{EGA}.
+The reader may check that most of the elementary properties of formally smooth, formally unramified and formally \'etale morphisms of ordinary schemes (e.g. \cite[IV \S17]{EGA} propositions 17.1.3 and 17.1.4) are also valid in the present context of locally noetherian formal schemes.
 There is one important exception: with this definition, formally smoothness is \textit{not} a local property, either on the base or the source.
 We will return to this question in section \ref{sec:smooth-formal-case}.
 For now we observe that if $f:\cX\to\cS$ is formally smooth (resp. unramified, \'etale) and $U\sset\cX$, $V\sset\cS$ are open formal subschemes such that $f(U)\sset V$ , the induced morphisms $U\to V$ is formally smooth (resp. unramified, \'etale); this follows from the definitions and the fact that $Z$ and $Z_0$ have the same underlying topological space.